revelryengine/platform/packages/gltf/DEVELOP.md

 - **`GLTFProperty` base class**: All extension classes extend `GLTFProperty`, which provides common functionality like extensions support and JSON serialization.
 - **`fromJSON` method**: This is how the glTF loader knows how to construct your class from JSON.
 The `unmarshall` method handles references to other glTF objects (like textures, nodes, buffers) automatically.
-- **Registry pattern**: The `registry.add()` call maps the extension name to the class constructor.
+- **Registry pattern**: The `GLTFProperty.extensions.add()` call maps the extension name to the class constructor.
 The schema object indicates which glTF property type (Node, Material, TextureInfo, etc.) this extension attaches to.

 ### Step 3: Register in the Extensions Module

 Add an export to ensure your extension is loaded when the library initializes.

-**`extensions/extensions.js`**
+**`extensions.js`**
 ```js
 ...
 export * from './EXT/EXT_example.js';
 ```

 This export has two effects:
-1. It executes the `registry.add()` call in your implementation file, registering the extension with the system
+1. It executes the `GLTFProperty.extensions.add()` call in your implementation file, registering the extension with the system
-2. It makes `NodeEXTExample` available when users import from `revelryengine/gltf/gltf.js` (since `gltf.js` re-exports everything from `extensions/extensions.js`)
+2. It makes `NodeEXTExample` available when users import from `revelryengine/gltf/gltf.js` (since `gltf.js` re-exports everything from `extensions.js`)

 ### Step 4: Using Your Extension